 Our advice: check out the Global Skills Report to find out which regions and countries have the kind of talent you’re looking for.
 Pair that with our Country Playbooks to develop a strategy for accessing the countries where your next big hires live.

 An employer is not liable for contractors’ tax deductions, insurance contributions or stipends.
 And terminating a contractor agreement is almost always less messy than dismissing an employee.
-So at first glance, contractors look like a better option and in many cases, hiring foreign workers as independent contractors makes sense.
+So at first glance, contractors look like a better option and in many cases, hiring foreign workers as independent contractors makes sense including employees outside the US, including employees outside the US.

 This can be the easiest way to bring highly skilled digital nomads on board, and many of them are comfortable with this arrangement.
 It gives them the flexibility to provide services to more than one company, which is not an option for employees.

-But to stay on the right side of the law, companies must classify their workers correctly, and follow the regulations that distinguish employees from contractors in any given country.
+But to stay on the right side of the law, companies must classify their workers correctly, and follow the regulations that distinguish employees from contractors, including employees outside the US, in any given country.

 Misclassification attracts heavy penalties.
 Many countries are taking steps to tighten regulations to ensure that foreign companies don’t treat contracting as a tax loophole.